iyush05/iyush05/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Science.
+- 🔭 I'm currently pursuing my Bachelor's in Computer Science and Engineering.

 ## Tech Stack